A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Limitations and Future Work

 \subsubsection{Efficiency}

 The discrete setup using a uniform grid near $\S$ was chosen for its simplicity and use of well-studied Cartesian numerical methods (i.e., Lagrange interpolation and finite differences).
-However, the radius of CPM's computational tube is dictated by the curvature and/or bottlenecks of $\S$ and $\C$ (see Section~\ref{sec:cpm-continuous}).
+However, the ideal radius of CPM's computational tube is dictated by the curvature and/or bottlenecks of $\S$ and $\C$ (see Section~\ref{sec:cpm-continuous}).
 Higher curvatures or narrow bottlenecks force the uniform grid spacing to be small, leading to inefficiency due to a large number of DOFs.

 One way to improve the runtime and memory efficiency of CPM on uniform grids is to use parallelization on specialized hardware, e.g., GPU \cite{Auer2012} or distributed memory \cite{may2022closest}.
 However, the number of DOFs with a uniform grid can be higher than necessary, since the grid is allowed to be coarser in low curvature regions and away from tight bottlenecks of $\S$ and $\C$.
 Near bottlenecks with \emph{low} curvature, duplicate DOFs on either side of the medial axis could be introduced to avoid refining while ensuring data is extended from the correct part of $\S$ (similar to how the current work distinguishes different sides of an IBC).
+This would result in a nonmanifold grid similar to the work of \citet{Mitchell2015} and \citet{chuang2013grid}.
 Conversely, near high curvature regions, spatial adaptivity (e.g., octrees) could be used to provide locally higher resolution.
 Combining duplicate DOFs and adaptivity is, therefore, a promising direction to make CPM more efficient (both in runtime and memory) for complex surfaces, without recourse to specialized hardware.

 Exploring other approximations of the CP extension and differential operators in the Cartesian embedding space could also improve efficiency.
 For example, combining Monte Carlo methods \cite{Sawhney2020, Sawhney2022, rioux2022monte, Sugimoto:2023:WoB} with CPM is one interesting avenue.
 Monte Carlo methods can avoid computing the global solution, so they may be more efficient when the solution is only desired on a local portion of $\S$.